VipulOG/srmsp-proxy/README.md

 2. **Dynamic Calendar Widget:** Imagine a world where your attendance stats are visualized with a sleek calendar.
 Well, imagine no more!
 3. **Unmarked Hours Table:** Uncover the mysteries of unmarked hours – those sneaky attendance hours faculty forget to mark.
 We got a table for that!

-## Dive In
+## Usage Guide
+While I do provide a hosted version at [srmsp-proxy.web.app](https://srmsp-proxy.web.app/), it may experience slower response times.
+For a faster and more responsive usage prefer:

+### **Local Installation:**
    - Clone the repo: `git clone https://github.com/VipulOG/srmsp-proxy.git`
    - Install the magic: `npm install`
    - Fire up the server: `npm start`
    - Dive into the app at [http://localhost:3000](http://localhost:3000) in your browser.

 ## Got Ideas or Fixes?
 Feel like adding some glitter to this project?
 Fork it, sprinkle your magic, and send a pull request.